I. Purpose

 - Death in the immediate family (i.e., parent, guardian, brother, sister, grandparent), or extended family and close non-relatives.

-- Four (4) school days shall be considered excused upon the death of an immediate family member, extended family member or close non-relative;
+- Four school days shall be considered excused upon death of an immediate family member, extended family member or close non-relative.

 - The principal may grant extra days for extenuating circumstances.

 - Illness of the student.
-The principal may require a physician’s certificate from the parent/guardian of a student that is reported absent for illness at least three (3) school days.
-If absences reach six (6) days, a physician’s certificate will be required.
+The principal may require a physician’s certificate from the parent/guardian of a student that is reported absent for illness at least three school days.
+If absences reach six days a physician’s certificate will be required.
+If needed, student medical care may be available at a Prince George’s County Public Schools Wellness Center.

 - Mental Health Day.
 Students may receive as an excused absence one (1) day of absence in each semester of each school year for a student’s mental health needs.
 A note from a physician to excuse a student’s absence for mental health needs is not required.